nimiq/web-share-shim/README.md

-# A polyfill for the WebShare API
+# Web Share Shim
-This polyfill will provide `navigator.share()` so you can share content on any device via WhatsApp, Telegram, Facebook, e-mail, and SMS.
+A polyfill for the WebShare API.
+It provides `navigator.share()` so you can share content on any device via WhatsApp, Telegram, Facebook, e-mail, and SMS.
 Try the [demo](http://nimiq.github.io/web-share-shim/demo/)!
 The whole package is 9.6kB minified, 4kB gzipped and licensed under the MIT License.

 ## Usage